Closed geodesics and bounded gaps: Introduction

 For a sequence $(x_n)$ of real numbers $x_n>0$ with $x_{n+1}>x_n$ we define the \e{limit gap} of the sequence as

 Zhang's result says that for the sequence $\pi$ of prime numbers one has $\LG(\pi)<7\times 10^7$, where before it wasn't even known to be finite.
+By Maynard's result we know $\LG(\pi)\le 600$ and, as one finds on their weibsite, the Polymath8 project is down to $\LG(\pi)\le 246$.
 The number $\LG(\pi)$ is an integer $\ge 2$ and the twin prime conjecture says that $\LG(\pi)$ should be equal to $2$.

-We say that an increasing sequence $(x_n)$ has \e{bounded gaps}, if $0<\LG(\ga)<\infty$.
+We say that an increasing sequence $x=(x_n)$ has \e{bounded gaps}, if $0<\LG(x)<\infty$.
 Zhang has proved that the ascending enumeration of the prime numbers has bounded gaps.
 Geometric zeta functions of Ruelle, Selberg and Ihara are defined by Euler products which don't run over the primes but over lengths of closed geodesics in locally symmetric spaces or finite graphs respectively.
-The sequences of lengths (with their multiplicities) are also called the \e{length spectra} of the underlying spaces.
-So the lengths spectra may be viewed as a geometric analogue of the primes.
+The sequences of lengths, or rather, the exponentials of the lengths will be called the \e{length spectra} of the underlying spaces.
+So the length spectra may be viewed as a geometric analogue of the primes.
 This paper is concerned with the question which length spectra have bounded gaps.
 It is shown that congruence subgroups of $\SL_2(\Z)$ define spaces with the bounded gaps property.
-On the other hand, there is reason to believe that there is a dense set in Teichmüller space where the bounded gaps property does not hold.
-We formulate the latter assertion as a conjecture.
+On the other hand, there is a dense set in Teichmüller space where the bounded gaps property does not hold.
 It remains open whether general arithmetic groups do have bounded gaps.
 They would, if the property was hereditary to subgroups of finite index, which is not known.

-As an analogue of the Teichmüller space we define a moduli space of metric graphs and we find the behavior predicted by the conjecture in a simple case, where explicit calculations can be done.
+As an analogue of the Teichmüller space we define a moduli space of metric graphs in which case limit gaps can be computed rather explicitly.

 The author thanks the users named 'quid' and 'Impossible Hippopotamus' of mathoverflow.net for their helpful remarks.